 Access to medical records

-Individual patients may be entitled to get access to their medical records in a number of different ways:
+You can get access to your medical records and information in a number of different ways.

-- By routine and administrative access to Health Service Executive (HSE) records
+- By writing to Health Service Executive (HSE)

 - Under data protection laws

 - Under the Freedom of Information Act

 - On the basis of a contract between the patient and the medical practitioner or hospital

 - By discovery, in the course of court proceedings

 The HSE provides a list of public hospitals.

 Accessing medical records in the private healthcare system